cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    $ javadoc -d doc -sourcepath src -subpackages cs1302
    ```

-   Here is a brief description of the command-line option that were used:
+   Here is a brief description of the command-line options that were used:
    * `-d` -- specifies the destination directory where javadoc saves the generated HTML files;
    * `-sourcepath` -- specifies the search paths for finding source files (`.java`); and
    * `-subpackages` -- specifies the packages for which documentation should be generated.